Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

 ```

-### 6. Instructor Do: Ask students about classes, objects, methods, properties (5 min)
+### 6. Instructor Do: Ask students about classes, objects, methods, and properties (5 min)
 Popcorn call on 4 different students with the option to phone a friend and ask them to describe what one of these means.
-The act of them explaining in their own words should warm their brain up for the next execerise.
+The act of them explaining in their own words should warm their brain up for the next exercise.

-### 7. Student Do (Individual Activity): Programming the rust out on paper.
-(5 min)
+### 7. Student Do (Individual Activity): Programming the rust out on paper (5 min)
 Have students write with pen and paper a class that contains a method called main().
 The method will write "hello world" to a console.
 This activity needs to be done in c#.
 Emphasize to the students that the best way to fully learn a new language is to write it down with pen/pencil and paper.
 This is a form of procedural learning.